KNBF Bondsbibliotheek

 The KNBF Bondsbibliotheek is a philatelic library of the Royal Dutch Association of Philatelic Societies (Koninklijke Nederlandse Bond van Filatelistenverenigingen (KNBF)).
-The library is located in the town of Baarn in the province of Utrecht, in the Netherlands.
+The library is located in the town of Houten in the province of Utrecht, in the Netherlands.

 History

 The library has been assembled since the end of World War Two by acquisition and donations.

 Collection

 The collection comprises over 10,000 items including books, journals and monographs.
 The emphasis is on Dutch philately with strengths also in German, French and British literature.